Upcoming Samvera Camps

 - AM: Introduction to Ruby and Rails

-- PM: Build a basic repo with book and page data models
+- PM: Build a basic repo with one object type

 HOMEWORK: Setup local development environments